AI-READI/high-level-dataset-structure/README.md

 ## How to cite

-If you are using this software or reusing the source code from this repository for any purpose, please cite:
+If you are using the CDS or any of the associated effort, please cite:

 ```bash
     Coming soon